DebonairSM/eu-to-na-fila/docs/USE_CASES.md

 **Steps**:
 1. Staff views current queue on management page
-2. System displays waiting customers in order
+2. System displays waiting customers in order (showing only position number and name)
 3. Staff identifies next customer to serve (typically first in queue)
-4. Staff clicks "Start Service" or "Call Customer" button
+4. Staff clicks "Start Service" or "Atender" button
-5. System may prompt to select which barber is serving (optional)
-6. Staff confirms the action
-7. System updates ticket status from `waiting` to `in_progress`
+5. System updates ticket status from `waiting` to `in_progress`
-8. System assigns barber ID to the ticket (if applicable)
+6. System assigns barber ID to the ticket (if applicable)
-9. System sets ticket position to 0 (no longer in queue)
+7. System sets ticket position to 0 (no longer in queue)
-10. System recalculates queue positions for remaining waiting customers
+8. System recalculates queue positions for remaining waiting customers
-11. System broadcasts update to all connected clients
+9. System broadcasts update to all connected clients
-12. Customer's status page shows "In Progress"
+10. Customer's status page shows "In Progress"

 **Postconditions**:
 - Ticket status is `in_progress`